 4. J.J.
 Zetts – Needing Someone (200? – unreleased demo single) Long time friend and collaborator who’s long over due to release a solo album.
 J has a knack for catchy killer pop songs and raging metal; groove on this track that could have been a hit single in the 80’s.
 JJZ – Needing Someone

 5. California Speedbag – Shitlist (2002 – The Fire of Misery – SV29) Rustbelt cowpunk courtesy of Frank at Smog Veil Records.
-Support his indie lable at http://www.smogveil.com CS – Shitlist
+Support his indie label at http://www.smogveil.com CS – Shitlist

 6. The Twilight Singers are excellent.
 Ohio in the 90’s was better off with The Afghan Whigs and everything Greg Dulli has done since has been great.
 Here’s a promo courtesy of Subpop Records Podcast off the 2011 album Dynamite Steps.
 Listen, listen again turning it up louder, then get go buy it: TTS – On The Corner

 Requests?
-Over the years I’ve collected an oddball collection of rare and live recordings from alt and punk bands from the northeast Ohio/western Pennsylvania region as well as bands that travelled through our small but memorable circuit of bars/clubs.
+Over the years I’ve collected an oddball collection of rare and live recordings from alt and punk bands from the northeast Ohio/western Pennsylvania region as well as bands that traveled through our small but memorable circuit of bars/clubs.
 Most were digitized from warping vinyl and fading cassettes of the 1980’s & early 90’s.
-These include Knifedance, Sacred Hate, The A.G.’s, Boogie Man Smash, Father, Scarlet Picnic, The Barking Hippos, Symphony of Terror, Orange Roughies, Slam Whitman, Hoodface, Thin White Line, etc. If anything of this nature trips yer trigger, let me know and I’ll post it up for ya.
+These include Knifedance, Sacred Hate, The A.G.’s, Boogie Man Smash, Father, Scarlet Picnic, The Barking Hippos, Symphony of Terror, Orange Roughies, Slam Whitman, Hoodface, Thin White Line, etc.